Primary CNS Lymphoma Treatment (PDQ®): Treatment - Patient Information [NCI] - Staging Primary CNS Lymphoma

 After primary central nervous system (CNS) lymphoma has been diagnosed, tests are done to find out if cancer cells have spread within the brain and spinal cord or to other parts of the body.

 When primary CNS lymphoma continues to grow, it usually does not spread beyond the central nervous system or the eye.
 The process used to find out if cancer has spread is called staging.
-The information gathered from the staging process determines the stage of the disease.
-It is important to know the stage in order to plan treatment.
+It is important to know if cancer has spread to other parts of the body in order to plan treatment.
 The following tests and procedures may be used in the staging process:

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.
 For primary CNS lymphoma, a CT scan is done of the chest, abdomen, and pelvis (the part of the body between the hips).